SCHOOL BREAKFAST PROGRAM (SBP)

 The Summer Food Service Program (SFSP) was established to ensure that children continue to receive nutritious meals when school is not in session.
 When school is out, SFSP provides free meals to kids and teens!

-In the Duval County community and communities throughout Florida, children age 18 and under are able to receive a free, nutritionally-balanced breakfast and lunch at many participating locations during the summer.
-Once school is out for the summer break, visit summerbreakspot.org, call 2-1-1, or text “FoodFL” to 877-877 to find a location that is serving free meals!
+In the Duval County community and communities throughout Florida, children aged 18 and under are able to receive a free, nutritionally-balanced breakfast and lunch at many participating locations during the summer.
+Once school is out for the summer break, find a location near you by texting the word “Food” or “Comida” to 304-304, calling 2-1-1, or visiting summerbreakspot.org